ualbertalib/jupiter/docs/jupiter_core_overview.md

             index.as [:stored_searchable, :stored_sortable, :symbol]
           end
         ```
-      Internally to ActiveFedora, running this in an IRItem causes `title` and `title=` methods to be defined on IRItem
+      Internal to ActiveFedora, running this in an IRItem causes `title` and `title=` methods to be defined on IRItem
     - In IRItem, renames `title=` to `shadowed_assign_title` and then defines a new `title=` that does the following
         - if the value being assigned is an array, and the attribute was declared to be of type :json_array, it serializes
         the array into a string. otherwise it runs `shadowed_assign_title(convert_value(title), to: :string)` to manually deal with type conversion, as mentioned above.